aubble/goTunneLS/README.md

 </pre>

 Hopefully it makes more sense now to you. nc does everything over plain text and goTunneLS allows you to wrap its insecure connection in TLS.
 You can take out the server node of the config.json, and take it and actually run it on a server somewhere, just change the Connect address of the client node to the new servers listening address and everything will work the same.
 Quite fun right? :P

-Also notice the certificate they both point to and use? tls/cert.pem?
-Its the default cert I included along with its private key.

 ##ITS ALIVE!
 <img src="http://i.imgur.com/1s2v4l6.png">